Laravel-Backpack/activity-log/readme.md

 }
 ```

+#### Can I customize the logs even further?

+Yes, you can!
+The Spatie laravel-activitylog package offers a range of advanced customization options.
+For detailed insights into these options, check out the official Log Options documentation by Spatie, at https://spatie.be/docs/laravel-activitylog/v4/api/log-options

 ## Security

 If you discover any security related issues, please email cristian.tabacitu@backpackforlaravel.com instead of using the issue tracker.